 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!

 1. Rome, the capital of Italy, is called the “Eternal City” because the ancient Romans believed that Rome will remain forever.
 In Virgil’s Aeneid, Jupiter’s promise to his daughter Venus when she asked about the future of her son’s descendants was: “I give them empire without end”.

-2. The tricolor flag design of the Italian flag was inspired by France when Napoleon’s army took over Northern Italy.
+2. Maybe not one of the most fun facts about Italy but important nonetheless, is that the tricolor flag design of the Italian flag was inspired by France when Napoleon’s army took over Northern Italy.

 3. The Colosseum is officially called the “Flavian Amphitheater” because it was built during the Flavian dynasty under Emperor Vespasian’s rule, and it finally opened during the reign of his son Titus.
 The enormous arena was used for gladiator and wild animal fights, as well as public executions for four centuries until it was neglected and damaged by an earthquake in 1231 CE.
 Read about my visit to the Colosseum here.